JaeHoanKim/JaeHoanKim.github.io/_posts/2020-08-29-Bayesian statistics lab.md

 - Revealed and proved about identifiability problem in Mixed Gaussian Process Regression Model

 - Experimented and analyzed about thermoconductivity of metals in Bayesian aspect

+- Organized and published a paper (*Accepted, Journal of the Korean data & information Science Society*)